suncw-web/-ScalaFinalProject/README.md

 5. Using forecast method of ARIMA model stock prices for 30 days.

-## Twitter Sentiment Analysis
-1. Tweets acquired by Search API are in JSON format with a maximum limit of 100 per request.
-Built a JSON parser to correctly parse the and filter those attributes which are not required.

-2. Special characters are removed to increase the accuracy of the sentiment scores.

-3. Using Stanford NLP to calculate the sentiment score which tells whether the particular tweet is positive or negative.

-4. Using Spark Streaming to receive the stream of tweets and perform the analysis for past 7 days.

 # Steps to run the project on the local machine